 What do you make?

-Kaslo Sourdough has been producing a variety of sourdough breads as organically as possible for the last 24 years.
+Kaslo Sourdough has been producing a variety of sourdough breads as organically as possible since 1993.
 Their breads include whole wheat, San Francisco, Northern dark rye, pumpernickel, sunflower & flax, 100% wheat free and organic varieties.

 More recently, they started producing sourdough fermented pastas, now in 14 varieties using different types of specialty organic grains (including, but not limited to quinoa, hemp, kamut, buckwheat and millet) in five shapes (radiatori, fusilli, rotini, spirali and maccheroni).